Key Takeaways

 The Hidden Costs of Manual Accounts Payable Processes

-Before diving into automation benefits, it’s crucial to understand what manual AP processes are actually costing your business.
-The expenses go far beyond the obvious labor costs.
+Before exploring automation benefits, it’s important to understand what manual AP processes really cost your business.
+These costs go far beyond labor.

-Error-Related Expenses: Manual data entry has a 5% or higher error rate, causing duplicate payments, missed discounts, and vendor disputes.
-SMBs can lose $10,000–$50,000 annually to duplicate payments, tying up resources in costly corrections.
+Manual data entry has an error rate of 5% or higher, leading to duplicate payments, missed discounts, and vendor disputes.
+Small and mid-sized businesses can lose $10,000–$50,000 annually due to these issues.

-Lost Opportunities: Slow manual processes miss early payment discounts, typically 1–2% savings on invoices paid within 10–15 days.
-For a company with $1 million in AP spend, that’s $20,000 in lost savings annually.
+Manual processes often miss early payment discounts of 1–2% for invoices paid within 10–15 days.
+For a company with $1 million in annual AP spend, that’s roughly $20,000 in lost savings each year.

 Proven Benefits of Automating Accounts Payable